 Georgian Progress in Universal Health Coverage

 Universal Health Coverage (UHC) means everyone can access quality health services without struggling to pay for them.
-The full spectrum of essential, quality health services should be covered including health promotion, prevention and treatment, rehabilitation and palliative care.
-UHC requires coverage with key interventions that address the most important causes of disease and mortality.
-A main objective of UHC is for the quality of health services to be good enough to improve the health of those receiving services.
 Dr. Margaret Chan, Director-General of World Health organization (WHO) said, that “UHC is the single most powerful concept that public health has to offer.”
-The way forward is dependent on reforms towards universal health coverage (UHC) that prioritize access to essential, quality health services, with financing mechanisms that protect people from being pushed into poverty or kept in poverty and to access the health services they need.
-Dr. Jim Yong Kim, President, World Bank Group - “Achieving UHC is central to ending extreme poverty and boosting shared prosperity.”

-WHO published the World health report 2010, entitled Health systems financing: the path to universal coverage.
-On 12 December 2012, The United Nations General Assembly adopted a resolution on “Universal Health Coverage”, which urging governments to move towards providing all people with access to affordable, quality health-care services.

-Reaching UHC is imperative to the achievement of SDG 3 for 2030 – Ensure healthy lives and promote well-being for all at all ages – and its importance is recognized across the global public health community.
-This is reflected in SDG sub-goal 3.8: “Achieve universal health coverage (UHC), including financial risk protection, access to quality essential health care services, and access to safe, effective, quality, and affordable essential medicines and vaccines for all”.
+Reaching UHC is imperative to the achievement of SDG 3 for 2030 –This is reflected in SDG sub-goal 3.8: “Achieve universal health coverage (UHC), including financial risk protection, access to quality essential health care services, and access to safe, effective, quality, and affordable essential medicines and vaccines for all”.

 After general elections of October 2012, a new administration came into power with a clear determination to improving social and health status of the Georgian population.
 The strong political will pledged in the election platform was translated into an unprecedented, almost 2-fold expansion of budgetary allocation for health.
-Efforts to boost public investment in the health sector, resulting in a substantial increase in public spending on health as a share of total spending on health, as a share of the government budget and as a share of GDP.

 The second major step towards securing enjoyment of health rights in the country was the launch of a Universal Health Care Programme in February 2013.
 Health policy reforms introduced in Georgia in 2013 extended a defined set of statutory benefits to the previously uninsured population.
 Georgia now has a foundation of universal entitlements within its health system, representing a major step towards improving access to health services for the entire population.
-This is a change in direction from reforms introduced in 2007-9 which significantly reduced entitlements for all except socially most vulnerable groups, and brings Georgia in line with what has long been the norm in the European Union and is increasingly the norm across the European Region and globally.

-The Universal Healthcare program itself was divided into two phases.
-At the first phase, the so called “minimal benefit package” (MBP) was provided to the population that included (1) limited planned outpatient care (2) urgent outpatient care (3) urgent inpatient care.
-However, starting from July 1, 2013 Georgia has made another step forward to universal coverage through expansion of the program, which currently includes planned surgeries, additional urgent inpatient care services, oncology and cardio surgical disease treatment, on top of the “basic benefit package” (BBP).
+The Universal Healthcare program includes planned surgeries, additional urgent inpatient care services, oncology and cardio surgical disease treatment, on top of the “basic benefit package” (BBP).